0xChqrles/cairo-syntax/README.md

-# atom-language-cairo
+# Cairo language support in Atom
-Cairo language support for Atom
+Adds syntax highlighting for Cairo in Atom.